SouthGreenPlatform/trainings/_pages/hpc/hpcSlurmPractice.md

 ### Practice 5: Use module environment to  load your tools

-1. Load ea-utils V2.7 module
+1. Load the abyss 1.9.0 module
 2. Check if the tool are loaded